The Ultimate Guide To Vegan!

 And this is quite a problem for those who are really committed to going 100% vegan.

-See, in most countries, medical drugs have to pass strictly regulated tests before they can be manufactured and prescribed.
+See, in most countries, due to healthcare related regulations, medical drugs have to pass strictly regulated tests before they can be manufactured and prescribed.

 As you’ve probably guessed by now, these tests are often routinely carried on non-human species – and it is absolutely required by law.